Shinsei Bank and the Equator Principles

 Data and Implementation Reporting

-For the adoption of the Equator Principles in April 2020, Shinsei Bank has conducted online training for staffs in business units and credit risk management divisions.
+For the adoption of the Equator Principles in April 2020, SBI Shinsei Bank has conducted online training for staffs in business units and credit risk management divisions.
 This presented an overview of the Equator Principles and the implementation systems and processes, after each staff realized the importance of environmental and social considerations by being explained through actual cases that the potential adverse risks and impacts that projects have.
-In addition, more practical training is also provided and recorded, which can be viewed whenever needed.
+Since the adoption, we have annually conducted training sessions mainly for new people involved in project finance in business units and credit risk management divisions.
+These videos are archived so that they can access and review the content at any time.

-Shinsei Bank will continue to increase staffs' awareness of environmental and social considerations through holding regular staff training.
+SBI Shinsei Bank will continue to increase staffs' awareness of environmental and social considerations through initiatives such as regular staff training described above.